Why do people find it so hard to change when they know it’s good for them?

 The core of the challenge is changing behaviour—and our brains are extremely effective in tenaciously maintaining the status quo.

 At the same time we wouldn’t be human if we couldn’t change.
 Human society is one of constant change and reinvention.
 We evolved from single cell organisms over eons, so adaptation is in our blood.
 As modern humans we are geared to life-long learning and growth.
 Our brain cells are continually forming new connections and restructuring our perceptions and physiology over time.
 This process of neuroplasticity happens thousands of times a day, giving us enormous potential to change if we put awareness, effort and commitment into making it happen.

-Understanding how the brain works helps manage change resistance and develop strategies to maximise change potential.
+Understanding the neuroscience of change and how the brain works during change can help you manage change resistance and develop strategies to maximise our brain’s capacity for neuroplasticity.

 The design of the brain may predispose us to taking the easy way out.

 Neuroscientists divide the brain into X-system (reflexive) and C-system (reflective) functions.
 UCLA professor Matt Lieberman defines the X-system as energy efficient, reacting automatically and fast.
 Tuned in to immediate goals and past emotions, memory, habits and beliefs, it matches perceptions with patterns on the fly.
 The C-system takes more energy to function and processes information more slowly, one step at a time.
 Governing higher order thinking, the C-system’s job is to consciously reflect on, challenge and correct the X-system .